mikimer/LoRa/README.md

 ### Senet
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America.
 They're contining to increase coverage around the United States, but there's a chance you might not have coverage at your workbench.
 You so you can use a NorAm mote to determine whether you have coverage in your area.

 ### Zapier
 [Zapier](https://zapier.com) automates the flow of data between Senet and Google Docs.
+For this project, Zapier provides a webhook

 ### Google Drive
 If you don't have a Google account, wow ;) You'll need [Google Spreadsheets](https://docs.google.com/spreadsheets/u/0/) to view and analyze your data in this project.

+### mDot firmware
+By default, the Multitech mDot is configured to communicate with AT commands at a 115200 baud rate.
+However, we found that errors happened between the mDot and the Arduino, so we slowed the rate down to 9600 baud, which works much better.

+### Arduino sketch
+This sketch was developed for an Arduino Uno on a MacBook to allow the Arduino to send data to the Multitech mDot using [AT commands](https://en.wikipedia.org/wiki/Hayes_command_set).

 ## Verify LoRa coverage
 [Senet](https://app.senetco.com/senetdev/login.aspx) provides a public LoRa network in North America.
 There's a chance you might not have coverage at your workbench, but that you do have coverage nearby.